dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

    Tool for interfacing with CircuitPython devices.

-.. rubric:: Options
+Options
    .. option:: --log-level log_level, -l log_level

       Only display logs at or above ths level.

    .. option:: --fake-device-config fake_device_config, -f fake_device_config

       Path to TOML configuration file for fake devices.
 For use in tests and demos.

    .. option:: --version version, -v version

       Show the version and exit.